Documentation for configuring Shuffle. Most information is related to onprem and hybrid versions of Shuffle.

 To use a specific version of Shuffle, you'll need to manually edit the Docker-Compose.yml file to reflect the version - usually for the frontend and backend, but sometimes also the other containers.
 You can see all our released versions here.
 We recommend keeping the same version for the frontend and backend, and not to keep them separate, as seen in the image below.

 Shuffle is by default configured to be easy to start using.
-This means we've had to make some tradeoffs which can be enabled/disabled to make it easier to use the first time.
-This part outlines a lot of what's necessary to make Shuffle's security, availability and scalability better.
+This means we have had to make some tradeoffs which can be enabled/disabled to make it easier to use, or scale better.
+The following section outlines a lot of what is necessary to make Shuffle's security, availability and scalability better.

 Here are the things we'll dive into